'We fought for liberty:' Michigan WWII vets welcome memorial

 Poland, who has lived in Michigan since the 1960s, served for three years in Washington, D.C., as part of the WAVES (Women Accepted for Volunteer Emergency Service) program.

-“Although my part in the war was very small, I feel that it was worthwhile,” said Poland, who planned to be in Royal Oak for Thursday’s ceremony.
+“Although my part in the war was very small, I feel that it was worthwhile,” Poland said.

-More than a dozen veterans organizations are to be present, including members of the American Legion, Tuskegee Airmen, Disabled American Veterans and Michigan Jewish War Veterans.
+More than a dozen veterans organizations were present at Thursday’s event, including members of the American Legion, Tuskegee Airmen, Disabled American Veterans and Michigan Jewish War Veterans.
+A few original Rosie the Riveters also attended.

 “Maybe that was the reason I’ve lived this long is I could see something I felt so sincere about that should happen,” he said.
 “So that everybody else could see what the great generation really was.”